 With the arrival of Shadowlands, we now have the ability to craft legendary items.
 Some generic legendaries are excluded if they obviously have no application to dungeon content.

 [Bryndaor’s Might] – This legendary is a multiplier on our RP generation, providing a very large amount of mitigation at all target counts and a small amount of damage.
 Because the RP generation is on [Death Strike] cast, it effectively increases the size of our RP pool.
-It’s averaged benefits are overshadowed by other mitigation options, though its benefits are arguably more consistent than them.
+Its averaged benefits are overshadowed by [Crimson Rune Weapon], though its benefits are not cooldown reliant and it’s easier to use.

 [Gorefiend’s Domination] – This legendary shortens the cooldown of [Vampiric Blood] to a much smaller extent than [Red Thirst], but the important benefit is the extra RP generation on [Vampiric Blood] cast.
 It provides a very large amount of mitigation, a small amount of damage, and effectively increases our EHP by a small amount with higher defensive uptime.
-Since the main benefit of this legendary is tied to [Vampiric Blood], a cooldown-based ability, it benefits from downtime between pulls relative to other options.
-However, it loses significant value if you aren’t running [Red Thirst].
-It’s overshadowed by [Crimson Rune Weapon] for what it does, though it is capable of providing a bit more mitigation on single targets.
-However, it is not even close to competing on other metrics.
+Since the main benefit of this legendary is tied to [Vampiric Blood], a cooldown-based ability, it benefits from downtime between pulls relative to other options and it loses significant value if you aren’t running [Red Thirst].
+It’s overshadowed by [Crimson Rune Weapon] for what it does, though it is capable of providing a bit more mitigation on single targets at the cost of losing on all other metrics.

 [Vampiric Aura] – This legendary provides only a small amount of mitigation for a personal benefit and makes your primary defensive ability party-wide.
-Unless this somehow solves a very specific problem, it is not worth consideration.
+A lot is being sacrificed for this party-wide utility, so it is generally difficult to justify.

 Death Knight Specific: